bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

-All Test Cases have to be run in one of the browsers listed in the "Preparation" section, and AT LEAST the following Test Cases have to be run in all of the other browsers:
+All Test Cases have to be run in one of the browsers listed in the "Preparation" section, and AT LEAST the following Test Cases have to be run in all of the other browsers as well:

 - Hex file can be generated
 - Generated hex file can be loaded to the editor